Spring 2021 Office of Global Engagement Unit Awards Announced

 “I am pleased to nominate Asia King for the Rookie of the Year Award.
 Asia has thrived as Programs Coordinator, using creativity and a penchant for technology to navigate the pandemic in service to our international population.

 When we went remote last year, Asia was one of the first people to recognize the important role Zoom would play in how we support our international population during the pandemic.
 She took the initiative to research and quickly became proficient in virtual facilitation.
-Because of this, OIS was able to hold an initial Zoom webinar within days of going remote to address questions about international travel and how remote learning would impact immigration statuses.
+Because of this, the Office of International Services was able to hold an initial Zoom webinar within days of going remote to address questions about international travel and how remote learning would impact immigration statuses.
 Since then, Zoom webinars have become a staple of how we communicate immigration updates and answer questions.
 Our office also relied on Asia to convert our walk-in advising hours to Zoom and she devised a combination of waiting and breakout rooms to ensure flow while preserving conversation privacy.
 This accomplishment, in particular, has allowed OIS to maintain a key aspect of our service remotely.

 Our programs have also benefited from her mastery of Zoom.
 Asia transitioned English Conversation Club so that we could continue to offer a cross-cultural engagement opportunity each week.
 She was also instrumental in developing our virtual international orientation and she is already exploring new technologies for potential use in our Fall orientation.
 In short, Asia’s knowledge of Zoom has been a major part of our success and continued level of service throughout the pandemic.“